opentok/learning-opentok-ios/README.md

 signaling API to send messages to other clients (individually or collectively) connected to the session.

-# Basic Audio Driver (audio-driver branch)
+## Basic Audio Driver

-To see the code for this sample, switch to the audio-driver branch.
+To see the code for this sample, switch to the *audio-driver* branch.
 This branch shows you how to implement a custom audio driver.

 The OpenTok iOS SDK lets you set up a custom audio driver for publishers and subscribers.
 You can